 Pop them in the oven until they’re nice and browned then take them out and let them cool completely.

-After the cookies are cooled, you can make some of them extra-special by turning them into a sandwich, with a layer of softened cream cheese between two cookies.
+After the cookies are cooled, you can make some of them extra-special by frosting them with a bit of cream cheese or by turning them into a sandwich, with a layer of softened cream cheese between two cookies for larger dogs.

 Refrigerate the treats with the cream cheese filling (and the others, too, if you won’t be serving them for a few days).
 Treats can be refrigerated for up to four days.